Even though Abby Slutsky owns a bakery business, she likes to find a balance between nutritional foods, interesting side dishes, and sweets.

 - If you are injecting liquid into the turkey, place the turkey in a large pan first.

-- If you are using a brine or marinade, put your brine bag inside of a pan.
+- If you are using a brine or marinade, put your brine bag inside a pan.
 If the bag leaks, the pan will prevent liquid from dripping onto your refrigerator or countertop.

 - If you are brining, rotate the bag every four hours to ensure that the turkey is evenly submerged in liquid on all sides.